 Altar of Confession at St Peter’s Basilica in the Vatican City is decorated with honeybees, leaves, and flowers.14

 Bee Symbolism in Ancient Egypt

 In ancient Egypt, bees were sacred.
 The Egyptians said that bees were manifested when the sun god, Ra, wept, and his tears touched the desert sand.
-As did the Celts and ancient Greeks, the Egyptians believed that bees carried messages to and from the spirit world.
+As did the Celts and Greeks, the Egyptians believed that bees carried messages to and from the spirit world.

 Like butterflies in other cultures, for the Egyptians, bees helped to guide souls into the afterlife.
 Thus, they symbolized the cycle of life from birth to death to the afterlife.

 African Folklore About Bees

 The San People of the Kalahari Desert, which is in Botswana, Namibia, and South Africa, have a creation legend about bees.
 In the story, a praying mantis wanted to cross a river that was turbulent with heavy currents so he could go home to his family.
 Taking pity on him, a generous bee offered to carry him across the river.

 The journey was so arduous that a day and night passed and they still had not gotten across.
 The bee became so tired, she didn’t think she could make it across the river.
 So, when she saw a flower floating in the river, she landed on it.
 Fortunately, the flower floated to the other river bank.

 The mantis was relieved to reach dry land.
 However, when he looked at the bee, he saw she had died from exhaustion.
 Saddened, he waited for the sun to rise to figure out what to do.
 When the same came up, he looked at the bee.
 However, the bee was gone and a tiny human being had taken her place.
 And this is how the first human was born, from the generosity and sacrifice of the bee.15